note103/choco/README.md

 # Installation

-1) Download a repogitory or the script 'choco.pl'.
+1) Download a repository or the script 'choco.pl'.

 2) Edit .bashrc